| Event | 2026 Auckland Special Championships |

 Check out the organizer’s website for information about participation goodies.

-Additionally, the best-placed players will receive the following CPs and Pokémon TCG booster packs depending on final attendance:
+Additionally, the best-placed players will receive the following CPs and could receive a number of Pokémon TCG booster packs depending on final attendance.
+In this Special Championships, the organizer can add some other prizes of their own.

 | Placement | Championship Points | Kicker |